Heating and Cooling Training Programs and Requirements

 Diploma in Heating, Ventilation and Air-Conditioning (HVAC)

 Diploma programs typically take two years to complete and are often offered through trade schools.
 Students learn about commercial and residential heating and cooling systems.
-They study topics such as electrical wiring, airflow calculation and management, safety procedures and blueprint reading.
+They study topics such as:

 Associate of Applied Science in Heating, Ventilation, Air-Conditioning and Refrigeration (HVAC-R)